albrechtcolia/the-c-programming-language-solutions/readme.md

 - 09 - Analyze implementations of isupper

 <b>Chapter 08</b>
-- 01 - Program cat using read, write, open and close
+- 01 - Program cat using Read, Write, Open and Close
 - 02 - Read and Write
 - 02 - Buffered and Unbuffered getchar
 - 02 - Fopen and _fillbuf with fields instead of explicit bit operations